Why Should You Own The Trade Desk?

 3. Connected TV

 Jeff Green saw this coming.
 He has done his best to position TTD for the connected TV boom.
 As content creators spend so much on original content, monetization strategies become increasingly important.
-Netflix spent well over 6 billion on original content last year.
+Netflix (NASDAQ:NFLX) spent well over 6 billion on original content last year.
 The competition in the connected TV space is fierce and eventually targeted advertising will be increasingly important.
 This is where TTD comes in.
-Programmatic for connected TV is at an inflexion point that should push TTD along in terms of growth.
+Programmatic for connected TV is at an inflection point that should push TTD along in terms of growth.
 This is a big part of the overall thesis as this segment is, in the grand scheme, growing the fastest.

 “Our connected TV product, which grew by 167%.
 Our cross device products, which clients can purchase to attract user IDs across multiple devices including smartphones, tablets, smart TVs, and personal computers that also grew by 163% on a year-over-year basis.” – q2 2017 earnings